 In 2017, La Teja refinery was mostly inactive which leads to sharp decrease in refinery outputs.
+Refinery activity recovered in 2018.

 The pronounced growth in production of biofuels and waste from 2007 to 2010 results from the development of the pulp and paper industry.